r5valkyrie/docs/docs/audio-commands-functions.md

 This article documents various Audio functions and commands.

+Important mention: an audio EVENT is NOT the same as an audio FILE!
+Audio files are ASSIGNED to audio events.
+Audio events and audio files almost never have matching names.

 ## Animation Events (inside QCs, in $sequence):

 The following commands are used inside of model QC files, used by StudioMDL to compile models, to be used in-game.
 For a comprehensive list of QC commands, consult the Valve Developer Wiki: [QC Commands](https://developer.valvesoftware.com/wiki/Category:QC_commands), [QC Commands 2](https://developer.valvesoftware.com/wiki/QC_Commands)